mustafabbas/ECE1373_2016_hft_on_fpga/README.md

 easy to use moidule that is accesible entirely through AXI Streams, so that more specialized HFT trading algortihms can be built on top of it.

-The system looks as follows:

-[INSERT GRAPHIC HERE]

 The module also supports timestamping outgoing orders for in-hardware latency profiling

 How to use
 ----------

-Step 1: Build the HLS IP cores:
+#Step 1: Build the HLS IP cores:

 - Navigate to src folder and run the following comands: